PROCESS

 • 3.
 DESIGN

 The length of this phase largely depends on the level of clarity that we can achieve together.
-The better the fit, the clearer we will be.

 This is a closed phase, meaning that timeframes and manufacture methods remain open & unconfirmed until the design is complete.